 I contacted Los Angeles Singles on your behalf on several occasions.
 The initial contact only led to the company sending you an email with the announcement that they would love to provide you with a new matchmaker.
 Apparently, your original matchmaker is no longer with the company.

 You were not happy with this “resolution.”
-You had lost all confidence in LA Singles.
+You had lost all confidence in Los Angeles Singles.
 You just wanted a refund.

 Once a consumer loses a chargeback, it’s rare that a company will reverse its stance and provide a refund, even at the request of a consumer advocate.
 But I decided to try one more time.

-I emphasized that, for you, LA Singles had really just provided more dating disappointments than you had already found on your own out in the dating world.
-And you hadn’t even met one potential date.
-At this point, you would prefer to be released from your contract with LA Singles and get your money back.
+I emphasized that, for you, Los Angeles Singles had really just provided more dating disappointments than you had already found on your own out in the dating world.
+You considered this a real dating service disaster — you hadn’t even met one potential date.
+No matchmaking seemed to be included.
+At this point, you would prefer to be released from your contract with Los Angeles Singles and get your money back.

 Surprisingly, that did the trick.
-A representative at LA Singles called you and apologized for your frustrating experience with their company.
+A representative at Los Angeles Singles called you and apologized for your frustrating experience with their company.
 She granted your $2,000 refund.

 You are pleased that your dating service disaster has finally come to an end.
 And although you haven’t found Mr. Right yet, you are thrilled to have your $2,000 back.